 Fastrack is the high-quality transport concept for the Thames Gateway area brought by Arriva.
 State of the art vehicles follow a designated Fastrack route, stopping at bus stop stations with real time displays.

 The Fastrack corridor is a central route through each of the Whitecliffe villages, crossing Southfleet Road on the eastern side and connecting to the ‘shopper’s paradise’ that is Bluewater Shopping Centre in the west, via the Bean Road Tunnel.
 The 80m tunnel will create a new dedicated pedestrian, cycle and bus route to Bluewater from Whitecliffe.
 The Fastrack route through Castle Hill, Ashmere and Alkerden will be open in 2023, when 90% of residents will be within 5 minutes of a Fastrack stop.

 Ebbsfleet International Station

-Regular trains from Ebbsfleet International Station run to London with around a 19 minute journey to St Pancras, with 57 weekly services to the continent connecting to Paris, Brussels and Amsterdam.
+Regular trains from Ebbsfleet International Station run to London with around a 19-minute journey to St Pancras.
 The station offers 5,000 secure parking spaces and a handy Park and Ride facility for residents, as well as around 100 covered cycle parking spaces.
 For more information about the station and its facilities click here.